 Once I’ve received photos and info from you, the plotting and sketching can begin in earnest.
 I’m not usually satisfied until I’ve drawn the various elements up to 100 times – and the studio floor Axminster is covered in a sea of balled up paper!
 When I feel the composition truly works I’ll email a black and white version for your approval.

 It’s vital that you’re happy with your portrait.
-Assuming that my idea and the general layout gets the thumbs up, the black and white version gives you an opportunity to request minor changes or additions.
+Assuming that my idea and the general layout gets the thumbs-up, I’ll always email a digital version of the drawing for you to approve.
+At this point you can request minor changes or additions.
 If you’ve just remembered something you’d like me to include, do tell me – but please remember that all my portraits are done by hand and every new composition takes hours of time to lay out and perfect.
 Therefore, major changes which would require the composition to be re-designed would need to be charged accordingly.
 A minor amend would be the simple addition/removal of small props/clothes that don’t effect the overall layout.
 Let’s use the black and white drawing above as an example.
 If Becky had decided she’d rather have her father flying a helicopter than steering a boat, that would be a major change.
 If she’d asked for a second boat in the picture that too be a major change.
 On the other hand, if Becky just wanted her Dad to be fully dressed or if she wanted me to add her Dad’s super-woofer stereo system then those amends would have been pretty easy to accommodate.
 If unsure, please just ask.

-Yes, before proceeding to the full colour, all-singing, all-dancing final version, I’ll email the revised drawing to you in black and white.
+Yes, I’ll always email the revised drawing to you.
 Please note that no further amends are possible without incurring extra cost.

-Yes, depending on the commission I either use Letraset pro-markers which give vibrant colour with a completely smooth finish or I colour digitally by hand using my Apple Pencil.
+Yes, sometimes I use Letraset pro-markers which give vibrant colour with a completely smooth finish but almost always I colour digitally by hand using my Apple Pencil.
+I experiment quite a bit and decide whether the composition calls for solid blocks of vibrant colour or softer, more delicate colours which look more like ‘gouache’.

 These are printed on acid-free 190gsm premium watercolour paper.
 These wonderfully creamy, textured sheets have a card-like rigidity so are perfect for framing.